Sticker (song): Background

+Critical reception

+"Sticker" was ranked amongst the best K-pop songs of 2021 by Lifestyle Inquirer (5th), Tonplein (22nd), NME (24th), Paper (26th), Teen Vogue and Tone Deaf (both unranked).

 Commercial performance

 In South Korea, the song debuted at number 17 on the Gaon Digital Chart for the issue dated October 12–18, 2021 and peaked at number 5 in its second week.
-It also debuted at number 1 both on the component Download Chart and on the component BGM Chart.
-The song also debuted at number 144 on the component Streaming Chart and peaked at number 37 in its second week.
-The song debuted at number 25 on the Billboard's K-pop Hot 100 chart for the issue dated October 2, 2021.
-In Japan, the song debuted at number 55 on the Billboard Japan Hot 100 chart for the issue dated October 2, 2021.
-In Singapore, the song debuted at number 16 on the RIAS's Top Regional Chart for the issue dated September 17–23, 2021.
-In the United States, the song debuted at number 5 on the Billboard World Digital Song Sales chart for the issue dated October 2, 2021.
-It also debuted at number 101 on the Billboard Global 200 for the issue dated October 2, 2021 and at number 53 on the Billboard Global Excl.
-US for the issue dated October 2, 2021.
-In Singapore, the song debuted at number 16 on the RIAS's Top Regional Chart in the chart issue dated September 17–23, 2021.
+It debuted at number 25 and number 55 on the Billboard K-pop Hot 100 and Japan Hot 100, respectively, for the issue dated October 2.
+In Singapore, the song debuted at number 16 on the RIAS's Top Regional Chart for the issue dated September 17–23.
+In the United States, the song debuted at number 5 on the Billboard World Digital Song Sales chart for the issue dated October 2.
+It also debuted at number 101 on the Billboard Global 200 and at number 53 on the Billboard Global Excl.
+US during the same week.
+In Singapore, the song debuted at number 16 on the RIAS's Top Regional Chart in the chart issue dated September 17–23.